Science

 The Science Department comprises a team of dedicated teachers who love their subjects and communicate them effectively.

 From the very start, students learn science content and skills which they develop as they move up the school.
-Our three subjects collaborate with each other to help students see the connections between biology, chemistry and physics.
-From STEM activities to our Chemistry CREST awards and Biology Week, we offer a wealth of extracurricular activities to inspire a wide range of students with diverse interests.
+Our three subjects collaborate with each other to help students see the connections between Biology, Chemistry and Physics.
+From STEM activities, Engineering club, Chemistry ‘Magic’ and Biomedical Society, we offer a wealth of extracurricular activities to inspire a wide range of students with diverse interests.

 • Biology provides a wide breadth of knowledge which touches on many varied topics.
 These range from the internal workings of organisms in physiology and the interdependence of living things in ecology, to social issues including human influences on the environment and the ethical considerations of genetics.
 The study of biology therefore encourages an appreciation of these issues and their implications as well as providing an insight into the living world.

-• GCSE Biology begins in Year 9 and continues into Year 10 & 11 taught by subject specialists.
-Students follow the AQA GCSE Biology specifications in Double Award Science or as a Separate Science; current Year 11s continue to study the Edexcel International GCSE Biology course.
+GCSE: GCSE Biology begins in Year 9 and continues into Year 10 & 11 taught by subject specialists; Students follow the AQA GCSE Biology specifications in Double Award Science or as a Separate Science.

 Biology Department extracurricular activities:

-• Girls interested in ecology can get involved in the Eco-Warriors club.
+• Girls interested in ecology can get involved in the Eco-club.

-• We have also started to run optional conservation trips every two years to important biological sites across the world.
+• We have also started to run optional conservation trips every two years to important biological sites across the world and have travelled the conservation reserves in Mexico and Honduras.

 • For aspiring medics, we have Biomedical Society and provide support for taking the BMAT and UCAT exams.